Serving America’s Rural Housing & Community Development Needs

 NCALL Research, Inc.

-The Rural Delaware Homeownership Initiative
+The Rural Delaware Homeownership Initiative, Dover, Delaware

 USDA Rural Development’s Section 502 homeownership loan program provides attractive mortgages to residents of rural America.
 The terms, rates, and servicing all are designed to better serve rural and remote areas that do not have access to sufficient credit from conventional sources.
 Despite the program’s potential, NCALL Research, Inc. recognized back in 1985 that very few Delawareans were aware of the program and even fewer felt empowered to go through the intensive application process alone.
 NCALL envisioned that it could help Delawareans gain access to Section 502 loans Housing Counselors could assist families in becoming mortgage ready and in working through the application process, and so began the Rural Delaware Homeownership Initiative.